 The Case for a 15 Year Fixed Mortgage

-I still remember receiving the bank statement after making our first mortgage payment.
+Back to that first bank statement we received after making our first mortgage payment.
 Our total mortgage payment was around $900, which also included putting money in escrow for insurance and taxes.

 My jaw about hit the floor when I looked at the breakdown.
 It was roughly: